secanth/massart/README.md

 <h1>Code for "Classification Under Misspecification: Halfspaces, Generalized Linear Models, and Connections to Evolvability"</h1>

-These are scripts for reproducing our paper "Classification Under Misspecification: Halfspaces, Generalized Linear Models, and Connections to Evolvability."
+These are scripts for reproducing our paper "Classification Under Misspecification: Halfspaces, Generalized Linear Models, and Connections to Evolvability" (<a href="https://arxiv.org/abs/2006.04787">preprint</a>).

 <h2>Contents</h2>